Every professional displayed on Counselling Directory has been independently

 A quick introduction

-I have been working as a professional counsellor in the North East for three years, seeing clients in Morpeth, Hexham and Ryton.
+I have been working as a professional counsellor in the North East for four years, seeing clients in Morpeth and Hexham.
 I am an integrative counsellor, meaning I use a mix of Transactional Analysis, CBT, Gestalt and creative techniques including drawing, sand-tray, guided imagery and mindfulness and relaxation techniques.
 My work is one-to-one with adults.
-It can vary from short-term, say 6 weeks, to work that continues for a year or more.
+I do not do couples counselling.
+Work can vary from short-term, say 6 weeks, to that which continues for a year or more.
 It depends on the issues involved and what the client is looking for.

 More about how I work and the issues we work on